themagicalmammal/howtolinux/README.md

  **What about swap?** <br />
  There are two ways of getting swap (You can choose which is better)<br />
   - General Method **(Recommended for Pop)** - Creating a swap partition (linux-swap), Now to do this you need to understand the importance of swap, if you have a low RAM device you need a huger swap like if you have 2GB ram you should get 4 to 6 GB of swap & optimise your swap ratio to a higher value.
 So, if you have higher ram you need lower swap.
-So, according to me numbers for ram:swap should be as follows, 2:6, 4:6, 8:4, 16:2, 32:0 (all values in GB).<br />
+So, according to me numbers for ram:swap should be as follows, 2:6, 4:6, 8:4, 16:2, 32:0 (all values in GB).
+Also, you have to adjust the swapiness property (given bellow).<br />

   - Swap File (Might have errors) - Well this is a relatively new concept but you can create a swap file post installation & use it.
 You don't need to dedicate some fixed amount of memory to it like it does on linux-swap, that's why it is also space efficient.
 And best part is you can resize this or remove this whenever you want to.
 To learn how to do so refer [this](https://linuxize.com/post/how-to-add-swap-space-on-ubuntu-18-04/). <br />
   **Pop users sometimes have problem with these method.
 So you might have to do some testing.**<br />